 Good: A heavily circulated note with obvious signs of handling.
 May include soiling and considerable wear and tear.
 Corners of the note may also be missing.

-Very Good: An obviously well-circulated bank note with many creases, folding and wrinkling noticeable.
-Note may be dirty, “limp”, and dark in appearance.
+Very Good: An obviously well-circulated banknote with many creases and noticeable folds and wrinkles.
+Note may be dirty, “limp,” and dark in appearance.
 Corners may show severe wear and rounding, and some tears may be present.
 Note should be complete however, with no pieces missing.

-Fine: Note has been considerably circulated and may have creases, folds and visible wrinkles.
-Edges show evidence of circulation, and there may be slight tears.
-May have very minor loss of color or extremely light stains.
+Fine: Note has been considerably circulated and may have creases, folds, and visible wrinkles.
+Edges show evidence of circulation, and it may have slight tears.
+It may have very minor loss of color or extremely light stains.

 Very Fine: A circulated note that still shows some signs of crispness.
 May have several vertical and horizontal folds as well as slight dirt or smudging visible.
 Will show signs of handling, though a VF note will have no tears on the edges.

 Extra Fine: Paper is clean and bright with only faint evidence of circulation or handling.
 Bill may have several minor folds or one strong crease visible.
-Tears and discolorations are not present.
+No tears or discolorations.

-About Uncirculated: A note that may initially appear as uncirculated, but closer examination discloses the slightest signs of handling, some minor corner folds, a light bend or minor crease or a slight finger smudge.
+About Uncirculated: A note that may initially appear as uncirculated, but closer examination discloses the slightest signs of handling: some minor corner folds, a light bend, a minor crease, or a slight finger smudge.
 Paper is still crisp and bright and has original sheen.

 Crisp Uncirculated: A note that has not been released into circulation and still has its original crispness.
-Basically the note is in the same condition as it was first produced.
-The paper must be firm and crisp, without any creases, folds or tears, and the corners must be sharp and square.
+Basically, the note is in the same condition as when it was first produced.
+The paper must be firm and crisp, without any creases, folds, or tears, and the corners must be sharp and square.

 Paper Currency Star Notes